xavibenjamin/theboldreport.net/_posts/2016-09-07-burnout-that-word-doesnt-mean-what-you-think-it-means.markdown

   - Burnout
   - Work/Life
 date: 2016-09-07 11:06
+subtitle: Let’s clarify what’s actually being said.
 ---
-Let’s clarify what’s actually being said.

 I saw [this tweet thread](https://twitter.com/sarahmei/status/771093162676727808), and it really inspired some thoughts in me.
 Here were the parts [Sarah Mei](http://www.sarahmei.com/blog/) said that really resonated with me:

 > As an industry we've been talking quite a bit about how to avoid burnout & how to come back from it.
 But we're using the wrong word.